Lingfeizeng/Bayesian-analysis-by-simulation/README.md

 **Classical Bayesian inference**

-The evidence shown in above is also called the normalization factor, is sometimes difficult to be computed.
-In classical Bayesian inference, the conjugated prior should be chosen so that the resulting posterior density can be recognised as the density of a known distribution.
+The conjugated prior should be chosen so that the resulting posterior density can be recognised as the density of a known distribution.

 **MCMC**